simul/simul.github.io/ref/simul/sky/SkyTexturesCallback.md

 | Include: | Sky/SkyTexturesCallback.h |

 A callback virtual base class that fade tables use.
-A fade table is any class derived from FadeTableInterface, and it uses these callback functions to tell your platform-specific renderer how to create and modify the sky and fade textures.
-Usually you would derive your sky-rendering class from SkyTexturesCallback, and implement these functions.
-See, for example, the DirectX implementation of SimulSkyRenderer.
+A fade table is any class derived from FadeTableInterface, and it<br>uses these callback functions to tell your platform-specific renderer how to create and modify the sky and fade textures.<br>Usually you would derive your sky-rendering class from SkyTexturesCallback, and implement these functions.
+See, for example,<br>the DirectX implementation of SimulSkyRenderer.

 Functions